dmhernandez2525/DRY_Dry/src/docs/contributing/cli.md

 ### Add To index

-After you have run the CLI, all that is left to do is to add the component as an import into the index file of the folder it is in, eg.
+After running the CLI, the last step is to add the component as an import in the index file of the folder it is in, eg.

 `/dry/src/components/index.js`